mdmtk/docs/edge/source/guide/csp/cellular.md

   <tr>
     <td>Do not change</td>
     <td>""</td>
-	<td>This value will cause no change to the current state of Background Data on the device.</td>
+	<td>This value will cause no change to the current state of the Background Data Option.</td>
   </tr>
   <tr>
     <td>Turn On</td>
     <td>"1"</td>
-	<td>This value will turn on Background Data on the device.</td>
+	<td>This value will cause the Background Data Option to be turned On, thus allowing applications to communicate in the background over Cellular data connections.</td>
   </tr>
   <tr>
     <td>Turn Off</td>
     <td>"2"</td>
-	<td>This value will turn off Background Data on the device.</td>
+	<td>This value will cause the Background Data Option to be turned Off, thus disallowing applications from communicating in the background over Cellular data connections.</td>
   </tr>
 </table>
 </div>